wldhg/iwlwifi-csitool-r2/README.md

 The kernel source is based on [frank-w's kernel](https://github.com/frank-w/BPI-R2-4.4/).

 ## How to build and install it
+You can follow method A or B.

+#### A - Build yourself
-1. First, install [this image](https://drive.google.com/file/d/1Ze_YGDT3B1-P57wPcm3gcVFcCMfBLspL/view?usp=sharing) on your sd card.
+1. First, install [this image](https://drive.google.com/file/d/1Ze_YGDT3B1-P57wPcm3gcVFcCMfBLspL/view?usp=sharing) on your sdcard.
 2. Resize `/dev/mmcblk0p2` partition to the end of your sdcard
 3. `git clone https://github.com/wldh-g/BPI-R2-CSITool-Kernel`
 4. `cd BPI-R2-CSITool-Kernel; ./make build_csitool`